Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Introduction

 \section{Introduction}

 With the recent adoption of the Laser Interferometer Space Antenna (LISA) mission by the European Space Agency (ESA), there is a growing urgency to build gravitational wave models of the expected signal from LISA sources \cite{AmarETC07}.
 Sources of particular interest are extreme-mass-ratio inspirals (EMRIs), binary systems involving a compact object (the \textit{secondary}) of mass $\mu$ in orbit about a massive central black hole (the \textit{primary}) of mass $M$, with mass ratios of about $\mu/M \sim 10^{-4}-10^{-6}$.
-Unlike sources detected by the Laser Interferometer Gravitational-Wave Observatory (LIGO) \cite{AbboETC16a,AbboETC17,LIGOScientific:2020ibl,KAGRA:2021vkt}, EMRI sources are expected to be highly eccentric, inclined and long-lasting, allowing for high precision parameter estimation \cite{GairETC17}.
+Unlike sources detected by the LIGO-Virgo-KAGRA Collaboration (LVK) \cite{AbboETC16a,AbboETC17,LIGOScientific:2020ibl,KAGRA:2021vkt}, EMRI sources are expected to be highly eccentric, inclined and long-lasting, allowing for high precision parameter estimation \cite{GairETC17}.

 Modelling EMRI sources is best done using techniques from black hole perturbation theory, in which $\mu/M \ll 1$ acts as a small expansion parameter.
-The overarching programme, known as self-force theory \cite{Bara09,PoisPounVega11} models the EMRI as a compact object causing a perturbation of a background black hole spacetime.
+The overarching programme, known as self-force (SF) theory \cite{Bara09,PoisPounVega11} models the EMRI as a compact object causing a perturbation of a background black hole spacetime.
 The self-force programme has recently produced its first post-adiabatic (PA) waveforms \cite{WardETC23} suitable for LISA data analysis \cite{Burke:2023lno}.
 These initial results were restricted to quasicircular inspirals without spin, and work is now underway towards producing similar models for generic (eccentric and inclined/precessing) EMRIs.

 The incorporation of eccentricity and inclination in EMRI models is essential.
-For comparable-mass binaries such as those observed by LIGO, eccentricity is efficiently radiated away through the process of circularization \cite{Pete64}.
+For comparable-mass binaries such as those observed by LVK, eccentricity is efficiently radiated away through the process of circularization \cite{Pete64}.
 This is not the case for EMRIs, which are expected to settle at some moderate eccentricity \cite{GlamKenn02}.
 Furthermore, there is no equivalent ``equatorialization'' process that applies to inclination, and, in fact, numerical calculations of the evolution of binary systems have shown mild increases in the inclination as the system progresses through the inspiral \cite{Hugh00b,DellETC24}.